-Target: Reduce the greenhouse gas emissions by 21% by 2024 Current: Corporate Energy are focusing on staff engagement and education in 2020 as well as future planning for deep energy retrofits and renewable energy installations at City facilities.
+Target: Reduce the greenhouse gas emissions by 21% by 2024

+ont: Corporate Energy are focusing on staff engagement and education in 2020 as well as

 Our strategic plan goal of having city operations to be net carbon neutral by 2040 is one of the most ambitious emissions reduction targets in the province.
 The two biggest factors for our corporate emissions are the electricity and natural gas used in our facilities and fuel used by our corporate fleet.